Analysis of market weights under volatility-stabilized market models: A skew-product decomposition result

-By Proposition \ref{bestimechange}, there is a Wright-Fisher diffusion process $\nu(t)$ such that the time change relationship \eqref{bestime} holds for all $t$ less than $\sigma_0$.
+By Proposition~\ref{bestimechange}, there is a Wright--Fisher diffusion process $\nu(t)$ such that the time change relationship \eqref{bestime} holds for all $t$ less than $\sigma_0$.
 As before, let $\tau_u$ be the inverse of the increasing continuous function $4C_t$.

-One can then define a measure on the $\sigma$-algebra generated by $\{ A_1, \ldots, A_n\}$ by defining
+One can then define a measure on the $\sigma$-algebra generated by $\{ A_1, \ldots, A_n\},$ by defining

-Note that in the pathwise construction \eqref{pathwise}, the time-change is the same for all choices of $n$ and sets $\{ A_1, A_2, \ldots, A_n\}$.
+Note that in the pathwise construction~\eqref{pathwise}, the time change is the same for all choices of $n$ and sets $\{ A_1, A_2, \ldots , A_n\}$.
 Thus, it follows that the measure $\nu(u)$ is consistently defined over any refinement of the sets $A_1, \ldots, A_n$.
-Moreover $\nu(u)$ is countably additive since it is derived from the measure $\Gamma_{ds}(\tau_u)$.
-Thus, by a standard argument invoking the Carath\'eodory extension theorem, a unique probability measure $\nu(u)$ is established on the Borel sets in $[0,\theta_0]$.
-It is now clear that the entire measure-valued process $\{ \nu(u), \; u\ge 0\}$ satisfies all the defining properties of the Fleming-Viot model as described in Section \ref{models}. \end{proof}
+Moreover, $\nu(u)$ is countably additive since it is derived from the measure $\Gamma_{ds}(\tau_u)$.
+Thus, by a standard argument invoking the Carath\'eodory extension theorem, a unique probability measure $\nu (u)$ is established on the Borel sets in $[0,\theta_0]$.
+It is now clear that the entire measure-valued process $\{ \nu(u), u\ge0\}$ satisfies all the defining properties of the Fleming--Viot model as described in Section~\ref{models}. \end{pf*}